Token Reduction Should Go Beyond Efficiency in Generative Models -- From Vision, Language to Multimodality: Future Directions

 \subsection{Towards Dense Prediction Tasks for Vision}

 Existing works primarily concentrate on compressing the backbone of models to ensure their generalization ability, and few works explore recovering all tokens for dense prediction tasks~\cite{bolya2023token,liang2022expediting}.
-It is necessary to develop custom token reduction methods for various downstream dense prediction applications like autonomous driving and robotic control with specific settings and requirements~\cite{cao2025fastdrivevla,pei2025action}.
+It is necessary to develop custom token reduction methods for various downstream dense prediction applications like autonomous driving and robotic control with specific settings and requirements~\cite{cao2025fastdrivevla,pei2025action}, as shown in Fig.~\ref{fig:main_framework}g.
 Lacking these specialized designs would lead to a mismatch and performance drop when deployed in real-world settings.
-For example, autonomous driving~\cite{zhang2024sparsead} would require displacement and velocity based on occupancy prediction, and robotic control~\cite{wang2024sparse} would demand rotation angle according to the grid map.
-Therefore, how to develop fast and specialized token reduction strategies tailored for downstream dense prediction tasks is crucial for deployment in practical scenarios.
+For example, autonomous driving~\cite{zhang2024sparsead,peng2025colavla,xiong2025prune2drive,cao2026fastdrivevla} would require displacement and velocity based on occupancy prediction, and robotic control~\cite{wang2024sparse,yang2025efficientvla,feng2026gridsampler} would demand rotation angle according to the grid map.
+Therefore, developing fast and specialized token reduction strategies tailored for downstream dense prediction tasks is crucial for deployment in practical scenarios.